Gardo32/gpa-analytics/README.md

 ### Download

-1. Download the ZIP file from the Releases page On either Github or Gitlabs
+1. Download the ZIP file from the widgets above of either Github or Gitlabs.
 2. Extract the contents of the folder.
 3. Open a terminal in the extracted folder.
 4. Launch the app with the following commands: